Geology of Cuba

 The geology of Cuba differs significantly from that of other Caribbean islands because of ancient 900 million year old Precambrian Proterozoic metamorphic rocks in the Santa Clara province and extensive Jurassic and Cretaceous outcrops.

-Western and central Cuba are a deformed orogen, that came about due to the collision of an island arc in the Cretaceous with the Florida-Bahamas platform.
-As a result, the Cuban ophiolite zone became obducted and a northward verging fold and thrust belt formed.
-A second small orogeny took place in the Paleocene and Eocene.
-Eastern Cuba, southeast of the Cauto Basin, by contrast has a Cenozoic volcanic arc complex, with ophiolites north and east of the Sierra Maestra as Mesozoic-age orogen rocks overlain by Paleogene sedimentary rocks and tuff.
+Western and central Cuba are an orogenic belt—mountains formed by crumpling and uplift—created by the collision of an island arc in the Cretaceous with the Florida-Bahamas platform.
+As a result, the Cuban ophiolite zone became obducted (rock scraped off the Caribbean plate and accumulated on the North American plate) and a northward verging fold and thrust belt formed.
+The Paleocene and Eocene epochs also saw a small amount of mountain-building.

+Eastern Cuba, southeast of the Cauto Basin, by contrast has a Cenozoic volcanic arc complex, with ophiolites (off-scrapings) north and east of the Sierra Maestra as Mesozoic-age orogen rocks overlain by Paleogene sedimentary rocks and tuff.
 Sedimentation due to the tectonic activity continued into the Oligocene.

 The Jagua Formation in western Cuba has yielded numerous fossils of marine reptiles and pterosaurs.